tentou-tech/services/crates/solvers-private-lp/README.md

 Refer to the main `GEMINI.md` or `Justfile` in the root of the repository for general project build and test commands.

-## Integration with CoW Protocol Driver
+## Integration with Nyne Protocol Driver

 Your solver will run as an independent service.
-The CoW Protocol `driver` will send auction requests to your solver's `/solve` endpoint.
+The Nyne Protocol `driver` will send auction requests to your solver's `/solve` endpoint.
 Your solver must respond with a `Solution` object (defined in `solvers-dto`) that the driver can then interpret and execute on-chain.

 ## Testing